Skip to main content

 Proving Loss of Consortium

-Depending on the type personal injury case, the damages awarded for loss of consortium may differ.
+The damages for loss of consortium depend on the type of personal injury case.
 Loss of consortium is a form of non-economic damage.
-Unlike calculable costs like hospital bills, non-economic damages are more abstract and usually account for one's pain and suffering.
+Unlike calculable costs like hospital bills, non-economic damages are more abstract and are, therefore, more difficult to prove.

-As the amount of damages awarded for loss of consortium is determined on a case-by-case basis, an experienced personal injury attorney can give you a better idea of what to expect in your case.
+Generally, judges and juries determine the amount of damages on a case-by-case basis.
+An experienced personal injury attorney can give you a better idea of what to expect in your case.

 Was this helpful?